 Does not match Estimate record

 Statement record will be sent to suspense if the net value on statement record does not match the estimated net value for the matched lodgement/policy.
 A tolerance level percentage can be added for the suspense rule.
-Specify Tolerance for Does Not Match Estimate Record Suspense Rule
+Specify Tolerance for Does Not Match Estimate Record Suspense Rule View Actual Links

 Failed to Find Client

 Statement record will be sent to suspense if the client on the statement record does not exist in Xplan (for mandatory Xplan client), or the client is blank on the statement record.
-Update Statement Record from Suspense
+Create Clients from Suspense Update Statement Record from Suspense

 First Revenue Must Be a Positive